Nondegree Undergraduate Students

 - Admission to nondegree status does not constitute admission to Wesleyan University.
-Nondegree students who wish to apply for admission to degree candidacy may do so through the Office of Admission.
+Nondegree students who wish to apply for admission to Bachelor of Arts degree candidacy may do so through the Office of Admission and those who wish to apply for admission to Bachelor of Liberal Studies degree candidacy may do so through Continuing Studies.
 Their applications will be reviewed according to the same rigorous standards as those of other candidates for admission.
 Nondegree undergraduates who become admitted to degree candidacy will be expected to satisfy normal degree requirements.
 Please note that candidates admitted as first-year students may only count two credits taken prior to matriculation (admission to degree candidacy) toward the degree.

 Auditor.
 Subject to any conditions set by the instructor, permission to audit does not include permission to have tests, examinations, or papers read or graded.
 Wesleyan alumni and members of the community who are not registered students are permitted to audit undergraduate courses, subject to the following conditions:

 - That the presence of an auditor not compromise undergraduates’ access to the course;

 - That the auditor receive permission of the instructor;